dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 overview: In this tutorial, you will learn how to create reactive data-driven widgets in Dojo 2.
 ---

 {% section 'first' %}

 # Data-driven widgets

 ## Overview
-The Dojo 2 widget system provides a functional API that attempts to strictly enforce a undirectional data flow: the only way to interact with a widget is through the `properties` it exposes, and dealing directly with widget instances is both uncommon and bad practice.
+The Dojo 2 widget system provides a functional API that attempts to strictly enforce a unidirectional data flow: the only way to interact with a widget is through the `properties` it exposes, and dealing directly with widget instances is both uncommon and bad practice.
 It can be confusing to understand how to build data-driven widgets in such a reactive framework, especially when widgets in past frameworks like Dojo 1 were so tightly coupled to store implementations.

 In this tutorial, a filterable data-driven list widget will be built to demonstrate how Dojo 2 widgets should be decoupled from data providers.